IamAbhinav01/Rag_basic_app/README.md

-# 📄 PDF Q&A App using LangChain + Cohere
+# 📄 PDF Q&A App using LangChain + Cohere + Ollama
+# To Do The Project On Ollama View The Folder OPEN SOURCE MODEL OLLAMA
 This project demonstrates a simple Retrieval-Augmented Generation (RAG) application that allows users to upload a PDF and ask questions based on its content.
 It uses LangChain, FAISS, and Cohere's embedding and language models.

 ---